ar-nelson/osmosis-js/README.md

 > mobile apps, but, unfortunately, this Node module with native dependencies is
 > not easily usable on mobile.
 >
-> My plan is to develop a portable native implementation in a systems language
+> My plan is to develop a portable native implementation in C, and to provide
-> like C++, Rust, or Zig, and to provide bindings for several languages,
-> including a Node wrapper at `@nels.onl/osmosis`.
-See the [Roadmap](#roadmap)
+> bindings for several languages, including a Node wrapper at
-> for more information.
+> `@nels.onl/osmosis`.
+See the [Roadmap](#roadmap) for more information.

 ## Rationale